eliadgavri/OthelloGraphicalGame/README.md

 # OthelloGame

+This Project is an application for desktop of the game "Othello"/"Reversi".
 Designed using Winforms and programmed in C#.
 A full separation was made between the model and the view in order to create modular system.